Tropical Storm Idalia is forecast to become a major hurricane before it hits Florida

 Idalia is now forecast to become a major hurricane before it reaches the Gulf coast of Florida.
 The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as… pic.twitter.com/OTmqIAtGht— National Weather Service (@NWS) August 28, 2023

 A chief concern with Idalia is storm surge, which occurs when a storm's strong winds push seawater above normal levels and onto coastal land.
-Tampa Bay could see 4 7 to seven feet of storm surge from Idalia, according to forecasters.
+The Tampa Bay area could see 4 to 7 feet of storm surge from Idalia, according to forecasters.

 With maximum sustained winds near 65 mph, Idalia remained a tropical storm Monday morning, but it was expected to become a hurricane by the afternoon.